 Ingredients

-This high-protein cottage cheese pasta combines ground turkey and pasta with a creamy cottage cheese marinara sauce.
+If you’re a pasta lover looking to hit your protein goals, this cottage cheese pasta is a must-try.
+It combines ground turkey and pasta with a creamy cottage cheese marinara sauce that you’ll want to make on repeat.

 Grams of Protein per Serving: 38 grams